Registration Guide For New Students in 2026/2027

 - Speak with your Academic Advisor to learn how part-time studies could potentially impact your future course selections and future plans, such as graduate or professional school.

-- If you are receiving scholarships, bursaries, government aid (i.e., OSAP), or other funding, check with Finances about changes to eligibility.
+- If you are receiving scholarships, bursaries, government aid (i.e., OSAP) or other funding, check with Student Financial Services about changes to eligibility.

 - If you are an international student, visit the Immigration, Refugees and Citizenship Canada website and contact an International Student Advisor.